Generalizable, real-time neural decoding with hybrid state-space models: Experiments

 \phantomsection \paragraph{Causal evaluation.} To simulate real-world decoding scenarios, we adopt a causal evaluation strategy for all models.
-This is straightforward for \possm and the recurrent baselines we consider -- sequences are split into 50ms time chunks and fed sequentially to the model.
-For the MLP and \poyo, we provide a fixed 1s history of neural activity at each timestep, sliding forward in 50ms increments.
-For \poyo specifically, we only recorded predictions for timestamps in the final 50ms of each 1s context window.
+This is straightforward for \possm and the recurrent baselines we consider -- sequences are split into 50 ms time chunks and fed sequentially to the model.
+For the MLP and \poyo, we provide a fixed 1 s history of neural activity at each inference timestep, sliding forward in small increments of 50 ms to collect predictions for all behavioural timestamps.
+For \poyo, we only recorded predictions for timestamps in the final 50 ms of each 1 s context window.

-During training, the models are presented with contiguous and non-overlapping 1s sequences, which are not trial-aligned.
-However, validation and testing are performed on entire trials, which are typically much longer than a second.
-For example, in sessions from the \citet{perich_miller_2018_dataset} dataset, trials in the validation and testing sets are at least 3 times and up to 5 times longer than the training sequences.
-This means that a recurrent model must generalize to sequences longer than the ones its seen during training.
+During training, the models are presented with contiguous and non-overlapping 1 s sequences, which are not trial-aligned.
+However, we evaluate our models on entire trials, which are typically much longer than a second.
+For example, in sessions from the \citet{perich_miller_2018_dataset} dataset, trials in the validation and testing sets are at least 3$\times$ and up to 5$\times$ longer than the training sequences.
+This means that a recurrent model must generalize to sequences longer than the ones seen during training.

 \paragraph{Transfer to new sessions.} In Table~\ref{tab:nhp_results}, we evaluate the transferability of our pretrained models to new sessions, animals, and datasets, and compare them to single-session models.
-When trained on a single session, \possm is on par with or outperforms \poyo on most sessions (Figure \ref{fig:tasks}e-f).
+When trained on a single session, \possm is on par with or outperforms \poyo on most sessions.
 When using pretrained models, \opossm-S4D shows the best overall performance.
 Finally, we observe that FT is noticeably better than UI when transferring to new animals or datasets.
 However, UI performs on par with or better than several single-session models, and requires far fewer parameters to be trained.

 \paragraph{Sample and training compute efficiency.} A key motivation behind training neural decoders on large, heterogeneous datasets is to enable efficient transfer to new individuals, tasks, or species with minimal finetuning.
 To this end, we evaluated the effectiveness of our finetuning strategies through few-shot experiments.
 Our results, shown in Figure~\ref{fig:few-shot}a-b, demonstrate that \opossm outperforms single-session models trained from scratch in low-data regimes.
 Notably, we observe that pretraining results in a considerable initial boost in performance when adapting to a new session, even when only unit and session embeddings are updated.
 In some cases, single-session models fail to match the performance of a finetuned model, even after extensive training.
 Overall, our results are in line with observations from \citet{azabou2023unified}, supporting the idea that with the right tokenization and data aggregation schemes, pretrained models can amortize both data and training costs, leading to efficient adaptation to downstream applications.